poojan/symbiosis.js/README.md

 Codename: yet another orm :)
 ======

+Preliminary readme(!) to give an overall impression of how the API will look in the future.

 An framework agnostic and easily extendible object relational mapping framework for the client-side.
 It handles validation, association (one-to-many, many-to-many) and more.

+It will eventually be open-source, but should be in alpha before it is set to public.
+Discussion regarding this project is to be found here: https://sockless.slack.com/messages/orm/

+# Development and building
-Unit-tests run in karma.
+Unit-tests run in karma using `karma start`
-Build done with gulp.
+Build done with gulp using `gulp build`

-Preliminary readme(!) to give an overall impression of how the API will look in the future.

 Usage example:
 =====